Hazel1994/Sentiment_Analysis/README.md

 ```

-The first columns is the class of each review.
+The first columns is the class of each review.<br/>
 The next step is to create a tokenizer to split the raw text into words and delete the unnecessary characters.
 So lets define a function that receives a raw review and gives out the tokenized version of it.

 ```python